 Invoxy caters to All of Government invoicing, reporting and recruitment functionality.
-There are just a few extra things you will have to do set up your Placements and Invoicing for it to all run smoothly.
+There are just a few extra things you will have to set for it to all run smoothly.

 To use Invoxy for AoG reporting and Invoicing you need:

 - Placeholders on each placement of each Job Family and Role Type